-The Sub-Investment Manager will consider the following principal adverse impacts, namely: GHG emissions, carbon footprint, GHG intensity, fossil fuel exposure, board gender diversity, UNGC Principles & OECD Guidelines violations and controversial weapons (the "Product Level PAIs").
+The Manager will consider the following principal adverse impacts, namely: GHG intensity and investee countries subject to social violations (the "Sovereign PAIs") for the sovereign issuers; and GHG emissions, carbon footprint, GHG intensity, fossil fuel exposure, board gender diversity, UNGC Principles & OECD Guidelines violations and controversial weapons for the corporate issuers (together the "Product Level PAIs").

-The Sub-Investment Manager has utilised third party data and proxy data along with internal research to consider the above Product Level PAIs.
-Additionally, the Sub-Investment Manager has conducted a letter campaign where it has written to select investee companies asking for direct disclosure on the Product Level PAIs in order to offer high-quality disclosures to investors.
+The Manager has utilised third party data and proxy data along with internal research to consider the above Product Level PAIs.

+Additionally, the Manager has conducted a letter campaign where it has written to select corporate issuers asking for direct disclosure on the Product Level PAIs in order to offer high-quality disclosures to investors.

-The Sub-Investment Manager will continue to work with companies to encourage disclosure and envisages that the letter campaign will result in wider and more granular data coverage on the Product Level PAIs.
+The Manager will continue to work with issuers to encourage disclosure and envisages that the letter campaign will result in wider and more granular data coverage on the PAIs.

-The Product Level PAIs that are taken into consideration are subject to there being adequate, reliable and verifiable data coverage for such indicators, and may evolve with improving data quality and availability.
+The Product Level PAIs that are taken into consideration are subject to there being adequate, reliable and verifiable data coverage for such indicators (in the Manager's subjective view), and may evolve with improving data quality and availability.
 Where such data is not available the relevant Product Level PAI will not be considered until such time as the data becomes available.
-The Sub-Investment Manager will keep the list of Product Level PAIs they consider under active review, as and when data availability and quality improves.
+The Manager will keep the list of Product Level PAIs they consider under active review, as and when data availability and quality improves.

-Consideration of the Product Level PAIs by the Sub-Investment Manager will be through a combination
+Consideration of the Product Level PAIs by the Manager will be through a combination of:

-- Monitoring the Portfolio, in particular where it falls below the quantitative and qualitative tolerance thresholds set for each Product Level PAI by the Sub-Investment Manager; - Stewardship and/or setting engagement objectives where the Portfolio falls below the quantitative and qualitative tolerance thresholds set for a Product Level PAI; and - Application of the ESG exclusion policies referenced above, which includes consideration of several of the Product Level PAIs.
+- Monitoring the Portfolio, in particular where it falls below the quantitative and qualitative tolerance thresholds set for each Product Level PAI by the Manager; - Stewardship and/or setting engagement objectives where the Portfolio falls below the quantitative and qualitative tolerance thresholds set for a Product Level PAI; and - Application of the ESG exclusion policies referenced above, which includes consideration of several of the Product Level PAIs.